Mission and History

 Pepperdine Legacy Partners is the leading scholarship fundraising organization for Church of Christ students at Pepperdine University, enabling them to enhance spiritual life on campus, to strengthen connection to Churches of Christ, and to go out and serve.

 Pepperdine Legacy Partners (formerly Associated Women for Pepperdine) celebrates over sixty years of service to the Christian young people at Pepperdine University.
-In total, PLP has given more than $4 million, as well as countless thousands of hours of dedicated service.
+In total, PLP has raised more than $4 million, as well as countless thousands of hours of dedicated service.
 But the story of PLP cannot be told in numbers; rather, it is the story of friendship and fellowship that has blessed the lives of all of us who have prayed, planned, and worked together.

 Helen M. Young